Kidnapping: A Serious Crime in Georgia

-When a child is reported missing, kidnapped or abducted to law enforcement, federal law requires that child to be entered into the FBI’s National Crime Information Center, also known as NCIC.
+When a child is reported missing, kidnapped, or abducted to law enforcement, federal law requires that the child be entered into the FBI’s National Crime Information Center, also known as NCIC.
 According to the National Center for Missing & Exploited Children (NCMEC), a non-profit organization that serves as the national clearinghouse and resource center for information about missing and exploited children, there were 424,066 NCIC entries for missing children in 2018.
-In 2017, there were a total of 464,324 of missing children entries into NCIC.
+In 2017, there were a total of 464,324 missing children entries into NCIC.

-Just the other day, the AJC reported that a man was arrested for attempting to lure a 9-year-old boy from a Marietta Walmart.
+In 2019, AJC reported that a man was arrested for attempting to lure a 9-year-old boy from a Marietta Walmart.
 The man, 51, reportedly approached the young boy in the Walmart restroom and allegedly told the boy that his mother had left him at the store.
 The man told the boy that he needed to leave with him.
 He then grabbed the boy by the arm, but the boy broke loose and found his mother waiting outside of the restroom for him.
 She called the police and the man, still inside the Walmart, was arrested and charged with felony kidnapping and misdemeanor simple battery.

 Most cases, however, are not stranger abductions.
 In 2018, NCMEC assisted law enforcement and families with more than 25,000 cases of missing children.
 The case types were:

-• 92 percent endangered runaways;
+- 92 percent endangered runaways;

-• 4 percent family abductions;
+- 4 percent family abductions;

-• 3 percent critically missing young adults, ages 18 to 20;
+- 3 percent critically missing young adults, ages 18 to 20;

-• Less than 1 percent non-family abductions; and,
+- Less than 1 percent non-family abductions; and,

-• 1 percent lost, injured or otherwise missing children.
+- 1 percent lost, injured, or otherwise missing children.

 Under Georgia law, O.C.G.A. §16-5-40, a person commits the offense of kidnapping when such person abducts or steals away another person without lawful authority or warrant and holds such other person against his or her will.
 For the offense of kidnapping to occur, slight movement shall be sufficient; provided, however, that any such slight movement of another person which occurs while in the commission of any other offense shall not constitute the offense of kidnapping if such movement is merely incidental to such other offense.
 Movement shall not be considered merely incidental to another offense if it:

-(A) Conceals or isolates the victim;
+A) Conceals or Isolates the Victim;

-(D) Is for the purpose of avoiding apprehension.
+D) Is for the Purpose of Avoiding Apprehension;

 A person convicted of the offense of kidnapping shall be punished by: